-Several networking events are held throughout the year including a career day, an event for current students and alumni with employers, and the annual Alumni Happy Hour during the Port Townsend Wooden Boat Festival.
+Several networking events are held throughout the year including panel discussions, presentations about employment after graduation, and a career day, an event for current students and alumni to meet and engage with employers.

 Career advising is available through instructors or Career Services.
 The Career Services office may be contacted for more information or to schedule an appointment to receive assistance.